So you’re getting ready to sell your house. Just thinking about it can be an overwhelming experience.

 There’s nothing more off-putting to a visitor than the smells of Fido and Fluffy.
 If your carpets have pet stains, you may have to remove those sections of carpet completely to get rid of odors that have penetrated the carpet pad.
 Do it.
 That’s how important it is that your home not have an offensive odor.

 When you show your home, make sure it’s a pleasant experience.
-Put out a plate of cookies, fresh flowers and make sure something that smells good is cooking in the kitchen.
-Try a pan of simmering spices on the back burner.
+Put out a plate of cookies, fresh flowers, and make sure something that smells good is cooking in the kitchen.

 It’s been said that you only get one chance to make a good impression.
 Never were truer words spoken than when you’re getting ready to sell your house.